PX4/PX4-user_guide/en/dev_log/log_encryption.md

 The [System Logger](../modules/modules_system.md#logger) can be used to create encrypted logs, which may then be decrypted manually before analysis.

-The encryption algorithm used is XChaCha20, and the default wrapping algorithm used is RSA2048-OAEP.
+The default encryption algorithm is XChaCha20, and the default wrapping algorithm is RSA2048-OAEP.

 ::: warning
 Log encryption is not enabled by default in PX4 firmware builds.